1 April 2023

 8th January 2022

-I'm really thrilled to have the inspiration behind The Girl in the Maze featured in Prima magazine's January issue.
+I'm really excited to have the inspiration behind The Girl in the Maze featured in Prima magazine's January issue.
 The article explores the difficult relationship I had with my Mum Hilda which ultimately led to me writing my debut novel.

 There are also some lovely pictures of my Mum and I which I found while researching the novel.